 Stage Demonstrated Behaviors Beginner Unable to accurately self-reflect on strengths, opportunities for growth, and limits in knowledge, skills, and attitudes.
 Unable to independently write learning and improvement goals.
+Unable or refuse to address gars in knowledge, skills, or behaviors.
 Unable or refuses to address gaps in knowledge, skills, or behaviors.
-Does not change skills or behaviors when provided feedback from others or after following a support of the process o systematic process to identify necessary areas of improvement.
+Description of the gap and the second of the second Does not change skills or behaviors when provided feedback from others or after following a systematic process to identify necessary areas of improvement.
 Unable or refuses to appraise, implement, or disseminate new and existing guidelines, standards, technologies, products, or services.
 Unable to locate, assimilate, and implement best available evidence related to health and movement problems in individuals, communities, and populations.
 Unable or refuses to obtain and utilizes information about individuals, populations, or communities from which patients/clients are drawn to improve care.
 Novice Demonstrates one or more unacceptable behaviors that are not self-corrected but responds appropriately to feedback by demonstrating improved behavior in the next encounter and/or asking for advice on how to improve.
 Developing Demonstrates one or more unacceptable behaviors but corrects self quickly and/or acknowledges need for continued growth in this area.
 Advanced Demonstrates the expected behaviors of Mastery of Practice-Based Learning and Improvement in minimum to medium complexity environments/situations but may need continued growth with medium to complex environments.
-Proficient Demonstrates the expected behaviors of Mastery of Practice-Based Learning and Improvement in medium to complex environments/situations but may need continued growth with highly complex cases that would typically require additional opportunities to learn for most advanced students or entry-level physical therapists.
+Proficient Demonstrates the expected behaviors of Mastery of Practice-Based Learning and Improvement in medium to complex environments/situations but may need continued growth with highly complex cases that would typically require additional opportunities to learn for most advanced D.d. a.t.a students or entry-level physical therapists.
 Mastery Integrates self-reflection and external feedback to identify strengths, opportunities for growth, and limits in knowledge, skills, and behaviors.
 Determines one's learning and improvement goals to enhance outcomes across varied practice settings and diverse populations.
 Addresses gaps in knowledge, skills, and behaviors by engaging in learning experiences.
 Implements changes in practice using systematic quality improvement methods.
 Appraises new and existing guidelines, standards, technologies, products, or services and implements and disseminates as appropriate.
 Locates, assimilates, and implements best available evidence related to health and movement conditions in individuals, communities, and populations.
-Obtains and utilizes information about individuals, populations, or communities from which patients/clients are drawn to improve care. parama, share and analysis of migrations.
+Obtains and utilizes information about individuals, populations, or communities from which patients/clients are drawn to improve care. patients, shelled are drawn to improve cure.